Master’s in Data Science Programs in Tennessee

-For this section, we’ve highlighted university scholarships and assistantships (i.e. institutional aid) that apply to the school’s data programs.
-But there’s more money out there!
-The Graduate Studies Office (e.g. MTSU’s Graduate Studies Finance page) will have plenty of details on general aid (e.g. diversity scholarships), alternative financing options (e.g. low-interest loans), and tuition discounts.
+For this section, we’ve highlighted an assistantship (i.e. institutional aid) that applies to the school’s data programs.
+Universities generally have more details on general aid (e.g. diversity scholarships), alternative financing options (e.g. low-interest loans), and tuition discounts.

 Middle Tennessee State University

 - MS in Health Care Informatics Graduate Assistantships: MTSU offers graduate assistantships to full-time students in the Health Care Informatics program.
 Assistantship holders receive a monthly stipend.
 The university will also cover all tuition and most fees.

 Here are a few of the most popular groups:

 - Data Science Nashville: This is a popular (1,600+ members) data science meetups in the state.
 It’s a practical group, with a focus on tools & technologies in data analysis, statistics, machine learning, and data visualization.
 But it also includes plenty of casual opportunities to network.

 - Greater Nashville Healthcare Analytics: You knew there would be one!
 Created by folks from VUMC, MedSolutions, HCA, and TennCare, this meetup is open to anyone in the industry.

 - Memphis Technology User Groups: The Memphis Technology Foundation maintains a community calendar for tech user groups & meetups in the Memphis area.
 Events occasionally focus on data science.
 Some user groups deal with specific languages and tools (e.g. R).

 - NashBI: Designed for Business Intelligence analysts and developers, this meetup is part of the Microsoft Power BI User Group Program and affiliated with the Professional Association for SQL Server (PASS).